pawurb/WaitForIt/README.md

 }
 ```

 That's it!
 You no longer need to deal with `UserDefaults` yourself.
-Just declare a struct with correct execution conditions, and lib takes care of the rest.
+Just configure a struct with correct execution conditions, and lib takes care of the rest.
 When all the conditions for your scenario are fulfilled, bool value passed inside the `tryToExecute` block will be `true`.

 ### More conditions